 Is Trx a Good Way to Lose Weight?

-Yes, it is.
+Yes, Trx is a good way to lose weight.
 It challenges the whole body, which creates a metabolic effect that helps you be in shape and have lean muscles.

 Is Trx or Cardio Better for Strength?